awsdocs/amazon-transcribe-developer-guide/doc_source/alternative-med-transcriptions.md

      1. `ShowAlternatives` – `true`\.

-     1. `MaxAlternatives` \- An integer between 2 and 10 to indicate the number of alternative transcriptions that you want in the transcription output\.
+     1. `MaxAlternatives` \- An integer between 2 and 10 to indicate the number of alternative transcriptions you want in the transcription output\.

 The following request uses the AWS SDK for Python \(Boto3\) to start a transcription job that generates up to two alternative transcriptions\.